PEAK CLUSTER CARBON CAPTURE AND STORAGE PIPELINE PROPOSAL:

 After the damage done to one LWS by HVDC Western Link, we oppose trenched construction across any wildlife-rich site.
 We also oppose any above-ground installations on wildlife-rich sites and any access routes across them.

-• Interaction with HVDC Western Link cables and other existing pipelines and cables.
-Especially at pinch points such as west of Arrowe Park and east of Landican.
+Interaction with HVDC Western Link cables and other existing pipelines and cables, especially at pinch points such as west of Arrowe Park and east of Landican.
+Inevitably the proposed route is very similar to that of the HVDC cable.
+A steel pipeline could interact with the HVDC cables to the detriment of both.

 What about access routes?
 Construction traffic going over the HVDC or any other utility would be likely to cause damage.